goliatone/goliatone.com/README.md

 - slug: Figure out how to handle special characters
 - Handlebars helper: slice, filter out by current title
 - Asset pipeline: pick up CSS from content and compress, same with JS
+- instaG: do it for realz!
+- fix tags in tag archive page, link same as in actual tag page.

 BUGS:
 - feed gets included inside permalink folders